Gianguyen1234/PHP_WEB_ECOMMERCIAL/README.md

    Open your browser and go to `http://localhost:8000` or your server's URL.

 2. **Register an Account**:
-   Users can register an account and log in to view and purchase products.
+   Users can register an account and log in to comment and purchase products.

 3. **Browse Products**:
    Explore the product catalog, apply filters, and view individual product details.